 Let’s face it, everybody uses email, and it’s a great way to reach customers.
 And when you communicate with your customers via email, use the DMARC report to prioritize security, avoiding email spamming and phishing.

 Also, consider CRM (Customer Relations Management) software to bring all of your customer information “under one roof.”
+You can easily manage customer relationships with a CRM platform.

 CRM software comes in many varieties.
 Some have a lot of useful additional features while others are more traditional “databases” containing customer information.